facebookarchive/caffe2/_docs/getting-started/mac.md

 conda install -y -c conda-forge protobuf
 ```

-The trickiest part is during the linking of caffe2.
-Once caffe2 is built and installed, libcaffe2.dylib should point to the protobuf installed by conda (via a @rpath relative to @loader_path), and so should be unaffected by other protobuf versions on your machine.
-If it's not possible to permanently uninstall other protobuf versions, try temporarily uninstalling other protobuf versions while you make caffe2, and then reinstall them afterwards.
+The trickiest part is during the linking of Caffe2.
+Once Caffe2 is built and installed, libcaffe2.dylib should point to the protobuf installed by conda (via a @rpath relative to @loader_path), and so should be unaffected by other protobuf versions on your machine.
+If it's not possible to permanently uninstall other protobuf versions, try temporarily uninstalling other protobuf versions while you make Caffe2, and then reinstall them afterwards.

 ### General debugging tips

 Find things with `find`.
-On Mac's the conventional name of a library for a package `mypackage` is `libmypackage.a` or `libmypackage.dylib`. `find` accepts wildcards `*` are wildcards that match any string of any length.
+On Mac's the conventional name of a library for a package `mypackage` is `libmypackage.a` or `libmypackage.dylib`. `find` accepts wildcards `*` that match any string of any length.
 For example

 ```bash
 # Find everything associated with protobuf anywhere